google/stenographer/DESIGN.md

 As detailed above in Stenographer's "Access Control" section, we require TLS handshakes in order to verify that clients are indeed allowed access to packet data.
-To aid in this, the simple shell script 'stenocurl' wraps the 'curl' utility, adding the various flags necessary to use the correct client certificate and verify against the correct server certificate.  'stenoread' is a simple addition to stenocurl, which takes in a query string, passes the query to stenocurl as a POST request, then passes the resulting PCAP file through tcpdump in order to allow for additional filtering, writing to disk, printing in a
+To aid in this, the simple shell script `stenocurl` wraps the `curl` utility, adding the various flags necessary to use the correct client certificate and verify against the correct server certificate.  `stenoread` is a simple addition to stenocurl, which takes in a query string, passes the query to stenocurl as a POST request, then passes the resulting PCAP file through tcpdump in order to allow for additional filtering, writing to disk, printing in a